umit-iace/tool-pywisp/docs/guide/index.rst

 Guide
 =====

+This guide shows how to configure the remote part for a test rig.
+Most of the time this is some kind of PC that is connected to the rig an can be used to start and stop experiments as well as to collect and visualize measurements.
+Regarding the code on the test rig itself, please refer to the `tool-libs` documentation.

 To visualize and control a test rig with PyWisp some files are needed that are summarized in a project.
 Each project must include the following files:

-- main.py: Main file to register all needed :mod:`pywisp.experimentModules`, :mod:`pywisp.connection`,
-  :mod:`pywisp.visualization` and starts the GUI.
-- defaults.sreg: The definition of all experiments.
 - connection.py: The implementation of all :mod:`pywisp.connection`.
-- visualization.py: The implementation of all :mod:`pywisp.visualization`.
 - Files for the :mod:`pywisp.experimentModules`: It is recommended to have one file for each module, i.e. `controller`, `testbench`.
 For detailed information see :ref:`chapter_examples`.
+- visualization.py: The implementation of all :mod:`pywisp.visualization`.
+- defaults.sreg: The definition of all experiments.
+- main.py: Main file to register all needed :mod:`pywisp.experimentModules`, :mod:`pywisp.connection`,
+  :mod:`pywisp.visualization` and starts the GUI.

 Connection
 ----------